balloon-chen-104/email-sender-on-laravel/README.md

 # Email Sender

-## implement sending email by laravel
+## Implement sending email by laravel

 This project is an example about sending email by laravel.